The Oscars are upon us. Do the Academy Awards have any bearing on insurance, either for the industry or consumers? Sure.

 Insurance, however, is a major player in “Double Indemnity.”

 Directed by Billy Wilder in 1944, it’s a film noir exercise in murder.
 It was nominated for seven Oscars, including Best Picture.
 Barbara Stanwyck was also nominated for her performance as the femme fatale.
 She acted opposite Fred MacMurray, who played Walter Neff, a wise-cracking, cynical, and, eventually, murderous insurance salesman (which is kind of jolting for baby boomers who grew up seeing him as the kindly father on TV’s “My Three Sons”).

 Beyond the classic seduction-murder angle, the film features the notion that the murder of the husband, if done under the right circumstances, will allow the wife to cash in on a special clause in his life insurance policy that allows for double payment of benefits.

-Obviously, the movie casts insurance as a negative motivator and insurance companies as profit-obsessed organizations.
+Obviously, the movie casts life insurance as a negative motivator and insurance companies as profit-obsessed organizations.